 For the jeweller Oeding-Erdel, sieger design has created catalogues in a coffee-table format

-Oeding-Erdel is one of Germany’s premiere jewellers, renowned both for its expert skill and knowledge concerning watches and for the unique pieces fashioned in its own jewellery studio. sieger design has been working with Oeding-Erdel since 2014.
-The most recent editions of the annual company catalogue have been produced in a coffee-table format with real staying power – customers love to hang on to the catalogues and keep them to hand in their favourite reading spots.
+Oeding-Erdel is one of Germany’s premiere jewellers, renowned both for its expert skill and knowledge concerning watches and for the unique pieces fashioned in its own jewellery studio. sieger design has been working with Oeding-Erdel since 2014, e. g. in creating annual catalogues.
+For the latest, colourful issue, ZWEITAUSEND22 ("Two thousand 22"), the team once again worked with renowned photographers such as Sarah Illenberger, Jana Gerberding and Hubertus Huvermann.

 Being a top-flight jeweller means far more than simply having a large, attractively presented store in a prominent location.
 The true hallmarks of quality are found behind the scenes: in watchmaking workshops and jewellery studios, for example.
-To convey Oeding-Erdel’s unique mastery, sieger design makes use of joined-up, emotionally engaging storytelling.
+To convey Oeding-Erdel’s unique mastery, sieger design uses joined-up, emotionally engaging storytelling.

 sieger design began work on the relaunch of the Oeding-Erdel brand in spring 2014.
 The first phase primarily focused on developing distinctive profiles for the company’s three product collections – watches, jewellery and own-brand jewellery produced in the company’s in-house studio – including the introduction of a trio of separate catalogues, one for each collection.
 In this way, the sieger design communications team was able to convey the full breadth and variety of the jeweller’s expertise.